ThiagoAndo/rest-countries-api-with-color-theme-switcher-master/README.md

     width="200">
     <img src="./screenshot/ByRegion.PNG" alt="Desktop Version Picture"
     width="200">
-    <figcaption>Fig.9 - When a user clicks on Where in the world, an event will be triggered, and the field Filter by region will flash to alert the user of the region options. </figcaption>
+    <figcaption>Fig.9 - When a user clicks on [ Where in the world? ], an event will be triggered, and the field [ Filter by Region ] will flash to alert the user of the region options. </figcaption>
 </p>

 ### Links